GoranTolusic/Rapid/README.md

 TECHNOLOGY STACK:

-1. Sunbird API is written on top of express.js framework
+1. Rapid API is written on top of express.js framework

-2. Sunbird API use typescript instead of plain javascript
+2. Rapid API use typescript instead of plain javascript

-3. Knex is used for migrations (https://knexjs.org/guide/migrations.html)
+3. Knex is used for db migrations and seed operations (https://knexjs.org/guide/migrations.html)

 4. Typeorm is used as default orm library (https://typeorm.io/)